What is Cost Overrun?

 - Limitations and Exclusions: Specific limitations or exclusions that define what is not included in the project scope to prevent unwarranted expansions.

-Mitigations and Treatments for Cost Overruns Risk
+How to Prevent and Manage Cost Overruns Risk

 Risk Management and Reporting of Cost Overrun Risks

-As we've seen above, there are alot of considerations when it comes to Risk Management.
+As we've seen above, there are a lot of considerations when it comes to Risk Management.
 Implementing Risk Management and Reporting controls will make managing this risk easy, and ensure success of your Capital Project.

 - Risk Management Plan: Download a free Risk Management Plan Template and put a Risk Management process in place.